sahahn/parc_scaling/README.md

-# Parcellation Project

-It is common to analyze surface-based neuroimaging data, and likewise for a number of reasons to reduce surface data to a collection of representative regions of interest.
-What about when one is interested in performing machine learning?
-Is there a best pre-defined parcellation to use?
-This project seeks to answer that question.

-The base experiment conducted within this project is a systematic test of different pre-defined parcellations performance.
-There are some key decision though which greatly influence the experiment.
+# Performance Scaling for Structural MRI Surface Parcellations: A Machine Learning Analysis in the ABCD Study

+This github repository contains READMEs dedicated primarily to explaining the actual usage and structure of this project's code - a separate dedicated project website can be found at https://sahahn.github.io/Parcs_Project/ which acts as an online supplementary materials for the paper.

 -----

 ### Directory structure

 This project is setup with a few different directories.
-In general those starting with capital letters, (Setup/, Exp/, Plots/) contain code used to run different steps, where lowercase directories are for data (data/, parcels/, ect...).
+In general those starting with capital letters, (setup/, exp/, analyze/) contain code used to run different steps, with other directories used to store data or parcellations, e.g. (data/, parcels/, ect...).

 -----